Sadia2255/fresh-bite/README.md

 # Fresh Bite

+IMPORTANT!
 There are errors in this project that I am trying to resolve (such as placing orders and making payments).
 However, there is already a good amount of functionality! :)

 ## Project Summary
 Fresh Bite is a food delivery service that connects users with fresh, healthy meals.
 The platform allows users to browse various homemade food options, add items to their cart, and place orders.